Wondering if the Yamaha TTR 230 is the right dirt bike for you? Whether you’re a beginner or just getting back into riding, you’re in the right place!

 Most riders find that a 38 pilot and 130 main jet runs well in most climates.
 So, just run to your local Yamaha dealer and pick up those jets if you still have the stock ones and see if it runs better.

 The TTR230 has a fuel screw, which adjusts the fuel mixture for the pilot jet circuit.
 It controls the amount of fuel that goes in, so opening it up will richen it.

 Turning the fuel screw 1/4 turn can make it run better or worse, so try making one change at a time (with the engine fully warmed up).
 The fuel screw affects how it starts, idles, and the throttle response at low throttle position openings, which is where you’ll probably be riding a lot.

 You’re not going to get the latest in technology when it comes to the suspension on a TTR230.
 What you will get is a plush and comfortable ride for trail riding and riding around the yard at slow to moderate speeds.

-The valving can’t be changed easily, and there’s no compression or rebound clickers to adjust.
+The internal valving can’t be changed easily, and there’s no compression or rebound clickers to adjust.
 Riding fast on technical terrain will be less comfortable because the stock shock and fork will get bucked around.